zeropse/moodtunes/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the Mood Music application to various platforms and environments.
+This guide covers deploying the MoodTunes application to various platforms and environments.

 ## 🚀 Quick Deploy Options